odinuv/web/en/apv/slides/database-tech/slides.md

 - Deleting records from database is uneasy task:
     - use `SET NULL` where link can be lost,
     - use `CASCADE` where related records can be lost,
-    - use `RESTRICT` in al other cases.
+    - use `RESTRICT` in all other cases.
 - Can you delete a user from information system?
     - What about the history of operations?
     - Disabling is a better option.